sshushliapin/Sitecore.FakeDb/README.md

 ### <a id="how-to-unit-test-localization"></a>How to unit test localization

-FakeDb supports simple localization mechanism.
-You can call Translate.Text() or Translate.TextByLanguage() method to get a 'translated' version of the original text.
+FakeDb supports a simple localization mechanism.
+You can call the Translate.Text() or Translate.TextByLanguage() method to get a 'translated' version of the original text.
-The translated version has got language name added to the initial phrase.
+The translated version gets the language name added to the initial phrase.

 ``` csharp
 [Fact]